Resources and Facilities

 The university has three Assistive Technology Rooms (ATRs); one in the Main Arts Library, one in the Deiniol Library, and one in the Normal Site Library.
 An ATR is in development at the Wrexham Campus.

 Situated in the Social Learning Area on the ground floor.
 The Room houses two computers, a Braille embosser and a Rainbow ScannaR (designed for users with visual impairments).

 - OpenBook (converts printed documents or graphic-based text into an electronic text format , using speech and optical character recognition (OCR) technology), large print, MP3 audio, DAISY talking books and Braille).

 JAWs screen reader.

-The Deiniol Library ATR, is situated in Room A004, opposite the library issue desk, it contains computers with various different monitors, a height adjustable desk and adjustable seating.
-It also houses a CCTV system and equipment to produce tactile diagrams.
+Situated in Room A004, opposite the library issue desk, it contains computers with various different monitors, a height adjustable desk and adjustable seating.
+It also houses a CCTV system.

 Equipment / Assistive Technology for Loan

 Disability Services has a small loan pool of equipment and assistive technology that can be loaned to students, subject to availability and assessed need, including:

 - SuperNova Magnifier & Screenreader

 The University has a site licence for SensusAccess.
 This is a self-service solution which allows all BU students and staff to automatically convert documents into a different format, including audio books, e-books and digital braille.